caboose014/SavantProfile_PlexHomeTheater/README.md

 Please note that you will need to be running RacePoint Media version 5.2.2 or above in order to inject the custom screen correctly.

+If your thumbnails are not wokring:
+Inspect your Plex component, from the 'Show' dropdown box select 'State Variables'.
+Select 'authtoken' and fill in the 'initial value' field at the bottom of the inspecor window.
+The value of this state can be obtained from here: http://http://j14.co/plex/ - you will need to sign using your plex account details.

 !!*** Some thumbnails may not work if you have scanned your media using an older version of Plex Media Server.

 !!*** This profile has been tested with a NEW library using Plex Home Thearer v1.0.13.222 and Plex Media Server v0.9.9.7